CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

  <div class="alert alert-hot-problems">
    <h4>Troubleshooting:</h4>
-   <p>If the remote asks you for a password right after a git push attempt, this is may be due to a SSH Key misconfiguration.
+   <p>If the remote asks you for a password right after a git push attempt, this may be due to a SSH Key misconfiguration.
    <br>Add your SSH key to your profile here:
    <a href="https://console.clever-cloud.com/users/me/ssh-keys">https://console.clever-cloud.com/users/me/ssh-keys</a></p>
    <p>The full tutorial about adding SSH key is here: <a href="/doc/admin-console/ssh-keys/">Adding SSH keys</a> </p>